hmhobart/tchousing/README.md

 increase community and workforce housing in the Jackson Hole area.
 It also shows the area of the valley that is in conservation easements and not available for development in the future.

-The main findings were that there are just over 7,000 acres of potentially developable land under my current assumptions, an there are just under 22,000 acres in conservation easements.
+Tis analysis found that there are just over 7,000 acres of potentially developable land under my current assumptions, and there are just under 22,000 acres in conservation easements.
 This highlights the scarcity of available land in the area.
  There is a significant overlap between the developable areas in Jackson and the more expensive parcels of land.
 The mean value of a parcel in this analysis is $1.8 million, this could be skewed by the inclusion of various entities in the valley, but it still highlights the issue of affordability in Jackson Hole.